Centered On Comparative Medicine

 We seek to understand the interconnectivity of basic cell biology, the immune system, and the delineation of body systems in health and disease.

-From working to understand the innate immune role of TRIM proteins in bovine macrophages to assembling a network of collaborators from across the globe to explore innovative ways of improving animal welfare and fertility, our researchers are advancing animal and human health.
+From working to understand the innate immune role of TRIM proteins in bovine macrophages to assembling a network of collaborators from across the globe to explore innovative ways of improving animal welfare and fertility.

 - Animal Models for Human Diseases